Serphentas/dumptube/README.md

 This tool will download all videos of the given YouTube channels using the best possible quality for each video.

+It also stores metadata from both channels and videos inside a local database with parent-children relationships.

 ## Requirements

 * pytube
 * google-api-python-client
+* sqlalchemy

 ## Usage